When Children Should be Handwashing in Schools

-How often do children wash their hands at school?
+When should children be handwashing in schools?
 How do students view handwashing in relation to school health?
 If educators, administrators, and parents want a healthy and safe place for children to learn, it is imperative these questions be answered and addressed.

 The American Cleaning Institute (ACI) conducted a survey to uncover this valuable information.
 A total of 512 children ages 8-17 and 521 parents of children aged 8-17 years weighed in, and here's what it found:

-The survey given to children asked focused questions and gathered responses about their handwashing behavior at school.
+The survey given to children asked focused questions and gathered responses about their handwashing in schools.

 The study found that 43% of children are not washing their hands enough.
 The most common reason for not washing hands as often as they should?
 Lack of time, with almost half saying the school schedule didn't allow time for handwashing before lunch.
 The next most popular response was that the students didn’t like going to the bathroom at their school, followed by: